ColleagueRiley/Cocoa-in-Pure-C/README.md

 ```

 ## Defining Types

-The Cocoa header files are written in Objective-C. This means we'll have to define the types and enums ourself.
+Those were the basics of using Objective-C functions in Pure C, but that's still not enough to use the Cocoa API because the Cocoa header files are written in Objective-C. This means we'll have to define the types and enums ourselves.

 The shape types can be defined like this